-In recent decades, immigrants have also played an important role in California's manufacturing industry.
+In recent decades, immigrants have also played an important role in Hawaii's manufacturing industry.
 Studies have found that the arrival of immigrants to a community can have a powerful impact creating or preserving manufacturing jobs.
 This is because foreign-born workers give employers access to a large and relatively affordable pool of laborers, making it less attractive for firms to move work to cheaper locations offshore.
-One study by the Partnership for a New American Economy and the Americas Society/ Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.13 The more than 10.1 million immigrants who were living in the state in 2010 were responsible for creating or preserving more than 466,600 manufacturing jobs.
+One study by the Partnership for a New American Economy and the Americas Society/ Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere."
+The almost 244,000 immigrants who were living in the state in 2010 were responsible for creating or preserving more than 11,000 manufacturing jobs.

-Aside from just looking at overarching industry groups, our work also examines the share of the workforce that is foreign-born in specific occupations and jobs.
-Immigrants in California, like the country as a whole, are often overrepresented in either high-skilled or particularly labor-intensive positions.
-While foreign-born workers make up 34.6 percent of the state's employed population, they account for 90.8 percent of all sewing machine operators in the state.
+Aside from just looking at overarching industry groups, our work also examines the share of workers that are foreign-born in specific occupations and jobs.
+Reflecting their unique educational profile, immigrants in Hawaii are often overrepresented in particularly labor-intensive positions.
+While foreign-born workers make up 17 percent of the state's employed population, they account for 71.6 percent of laundry and dry cleaning workers.
+They also make up 63.1 percent of those working as maids and housekeepers, and 43.6 percent of those who package goods or products for shipment by hand.